-Spring is just around the corner.
+Spring has sprung in some parts, or is around the corner in others.
 Coaches will be begging to get onto their baseball and softball fields as soon as they are snow-free.
 You also want to be opening your ballfields as soon as possible.
 What is a groundskeeper to do to get his or her fields dry and playable as quickly as possible?

 THESE ARE OUR 6 TIPS for those in the northern climate who are running up against the calendar to get their fields going as quickly as possible.